-Both apps use AI to alter your diet based on weekly check-ins and how you’re progressing toward your goals.
-While the RP Diet app only tracks macros and uses nutrient timing to optimize workout performance and recovery, Avatar Nutrition follows a less structured approach and has overall daily calorie and macro targets.
+- Both apps use AI to alter your diet based on weekly check-ins and how you’re progressing toward your goals.
+RP Diet app only tracks macros and uses nutrient timing to optimize workout performance and recovery.
+Avatar Nutrition follows a less structured approach and has daily calorie and macro targets.

-- Out of 10 categories, Avatar Nutrition won in five, while the RP Diet app only won in one.
-The other four categories were ties.
+- Out of 10 categories, Avatar Nutrition won in five, while the RP Diet app won in one.
+The other four categories were tied.

 - The RP Diet app is better for those who prefer a lot of structure with their diets or athletes with very specific body composition goals.
 Because it focuses on nutrient timing, it’s also ideal for those who want to fuel their workouts properly.
 Read my full RP Diet app review.

 - Avatar Nutrition is better for those who want to know how many calories they should eat each day instead of focusing solely on macros.
 It’s also an excellent option for those who need more guidance because you get access to a live coach.
 Read our full Avatar Nutrition review.

 RP is an abbreviation for Renaissance Periodization.
 The company is known for its science-backed approach to nutrition, especially for competitive athletes.
 However, anyone can use its diet plan.

 A main component of the RP Diet app is nutrient timing.
 It adjusts your carb and fat intake based on when you work out.
 Carbs are higher and fats are lower closer to your workouts, and carbs are lower and fats are higher farther away from your workouts.